NREL/pv_tomcat/README.md

 1. Log into [SunSolve](https://www.pvlighthouse.com.au/sunsolve), a cloud-based ray tracing tool for PV module optics
 1. Load the example file `example/TOMCAT example.sim` from this repository.
 Two important features are that the wavelength range of the simulation is extended beyond the bandgap to 2500 nm and that the angle of incidence is swept from 0 to near 90 degrees.
 1. Run the SunSolve simulation
-1. Download a `.csv` of the reflectaion, absorption, transmission results ('Export RAT Data') in a single file
+1. Download a `.csv` of the reflection, absorption, transmission results ('Export RAT Data') in a single file
 1. Generate the optics file from the RAT results with `tomcat_tmy.parse_pvl()`

 #### Optics file format